-It´s difficult to think about a film without thinking in its poster, its trailer, and its datasheet as well because they are 3 essential elements that must have every film project.
+It’s difficult to think about a film without thinking of its poster, its trailer, and its datasheet as well because these are 3 essential elements that every film project must have.

-When specialized film websites write about a film they never forget to add the datasheet, in fact, it´s the first element that you can see close to the poster.
-You can find many examples of this in IMBD, Filmaffinity, even in our website.
+When specialized film websites write about a film, they never forget to add the datasheet.
+In fact, it’s the first element that you can see close to the poster.
+You can find many examples of this in IMBD, Filmaffinity, even on our website.

-Don´t stop reading and find out why the datasheet is so important and what kind of elements can´t be missing in it.
-Also, at the end of the post, you will find an editable free template you can use to do your own datasheet easily.
+Don’t stop reading!
+Find out why the datasheet is so relevant and what kind of elements can’t be missing from it.
+Also, at the end of the post, you will find an editable free template you can use to create your own datasheet easily.

 What is a datasheet?

 A film datasheet is a document that collects all the basic information about a movie.
-It acquires special relevance when we talk about showing our project to investors, callaborators, distributors, etc. because it´s an essential element that our dossier must have.
-We will use a dossier to introduce our project.
+It acquires even more relevance when we talk about showing our project to investors, collaborators, distributors, etc. Because it’s an essential element that our dossier (or pitch deck) must have.
+We will use a pitch deck to introduce our project.

 What elements must have a datasheet?

-A datasheet format used to be outstretched, formed by enumerations, bullets, tables or lists giving a general and clear idea about the project that it´s been managed.
-In addition, it can contain logos or little images which act as a guide to show basic or main characteristics of the project.
+A datasheet format, used to be outstretched, is formed by enumerations, bullets, tables, or lists that show a general and clear idea about the project.
+Also, it can contain logos or small images that act as a guide to show the basic and main characteristics of the project.

-A proper datasheet must be composed at least with the following elements:
+A proper datasheet must be composed with the following elements (at least ):

 - Country (of production)